Senior Advisors

 Before beginning her legal career, Jane taught English and journalism at a public high school for five years.
 She earned her J.D. from Temple University School of Law and her B.S. from Clarion State College, and is a member of the Pennsylvania Bar.

-• Hilary Malawer served as Deputy General Counsel at the U.S. Department of Education, where she led five divisions: Regulations, Legislation, Business and Administrative Law, Ethics, and Postsecondary Education.
+Hilary Malawer served as Deputy General Counsel at the U.S. Department of Education, where she led five divisions: Regulations, Legislation, Business and Administrative Law, Ethics, and Postsecondary Education.
 A member of the Senior Executive Service, she brought more than 25 years of experience in education law.

 As one of the two highest-ranking career attorneys in the Department’s Office of General Counsel, Hilary oversaw complex federal regulatory initiatives across K–12, higher education, special education, and civil rights.
-Her work included ensuring compliance with laws and executive orders such as the Administrative Procedure Act and the General Education Provisions Act, as well as coordinating rigorous economic analyses with the White House Office of Management and Budget (OMB) and the Department’s Budget Service.
+Her work included ensuring compliance with laws and executive orders such as the Administrative Procedure Act and the General Education Provisions Act, as well as coordinating economic analyses with the White House Office of Management and Budget and the Department’s Budget Service.

 Hilary holds an M.S. in Education from Johns Hopkins University and a J.D. from Tulane Law School.
 Before entering federal service, she worked in the Virginia Office for Protection and Advocacy, litigating to secure the health and educational rights of individuals with disabilities.
 She is a member of the Virginia State Bar.

-• Paul Riddle served the U.S. Department of Education for 47 years, including 20 years as the Assistant General Counsel for Legislation, before retiring from the Department in January 2025.
+Paul Riddle served the U.S. Department of Education for 47 years, including 20 as the Assistant General Counsel for Legislation, before retiring in January 2025.
 In his early career, he advised on school desegregation, civil rights, Indian education, and the Individuals with Disabilities Education Act.
-Beginning in 1986, Paul worked in OGC’s Division of Legislative Counsel, drafting legislation in the areas of elementary and secondary education, impact aid, and the education of children with disabilities.
-From 2004 until his retirement, Paul supervised the drafting and analysis of legislation for the full range of ED’s programs and interests.
-This work involved close cooperation with both political and career staff in all ED offices, the White House (including the Office of Management and Budget), and congressional staff.
-Paul earned his J.D. from Duke University School of Law and holds a Bachelor of Arts degree from Dartmouth College.
+Beginning in 1986, he worked in the Division of Legislative Counsel, drafting legislation in the areas of elementary and secondary education, impact aid, and education of children with disabilities.
+From 2004 until retirement, Paul supervised the drafting and analysis of legislation for the full range of ED’s programs and interests, working closely with staff across ED, the White House, and Congress.

 Rebecca “Becca” Walawender is a Senior Advisor at Sligo Law Group, where she specializes in the implementation of disability policy and law.
 She brings more than three decades of experience in education and public service, including a distinguished tenure at the U.S. Department of Education’s Office of Special Education and Rehabilitative Services (OSERS).

-Her commitment to self-determination and equity for individuals with disabilities is deeply rooted in her early career as a middle school special education teacher in an urban public school day treatment classroom.
+Ms. Walawender also collaborated with the Departments of Labor, Health and Human Services, and OMB, and has experience implementing federal and state disability and education law at the state level.
+Her commitment to self-determination and equity for individuals with disabilities is rooted in her early career as a middle school special education teacher.
 She holds degrees from George Washington University and the Harvard Graduate School of Education.